Day one

 Discounted pricing is available if delegates register for both day one, and the Workshop on days two and three.

-Please note that due to the variables of international travel and speakers, and to ensure the best speakers can be secured, the time for each workshop is not published until the commencement of the conference and workshops, and their timing remains subject to change.
+Please note that due to the variables of international travel and speakers, the time for each workshop and panel is not published until the commencement of the conference and workshops, and their timing remains subject to change.